b1g-b33f/b1g-b33f.github.io/_posts/2025-11-27-Ottergram Union Based SQL Injection.md

 date: 2025-11-27
 author: Shawn Szczepkowski
 ---
+Today we will be covering the Ottergram SQLi lab from [bugforge.io](https://bugforge.io).
+This is an easy rated lab.

 While exploring the application and testing different endpoints for SQL Injection we observe that the `/api/profile/{user}` endpoint appears to be vulnerable to boolean based SQL injection: